 Donating portable x-ray machines

-Donating a CAT Scan (computerized axial tomography) machine to a local hospital
+Donating a CAT Scan (computerized axial tomography) machine to a local hospital, and

 Funding medical services for children

-During the immunization weekend, the Rotary members also have dinners together, discuss projects, and hold a fundraiser.
-This year they raised $4,463 for the Caborca Rotary Club’s Children’s Medical Fund, and participated in the dedication of $35,000 in donated playground equipment at the Unidad Deportiva Eduardo Gomez park.
+During the immunization weekend, the Rotary members also have dinners together, discuss projects, and hold a fundraiser where they raise thousands of dollars for the Caborca Rotary Club’s Children’s Medical Fund.
+As time permits they also work on other projects and attend dedication ceremonies for completed projects, such as the recent dedication of donated playground equipment at the Unidad Deportiva Eduardo Gomez park, which was made possible because of $35,000 in donations.

 The members of Rotary International continue to make a positive difference in the lives of the citizens of Caborca, epitomizing the Rotary’s motto of “Service above Self.”
-To learn more about Rotary International, visit www.rotary.org.
+To learn more about Rotary International, visit their website.